nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/lifecycle-management.md

         │
         No
         ↓
-  Draft/Proposed? ──Yes──> Allow
+  Draft? ──Yes──> Allow
         │
         No
         ↓
-  Published/DeletionProposed? ──Yes──> Reject
+  Proposed/Published/DeletionProposed? ──Yes──> Reject
 ```

 **Process:**
 1. **Empty lifecycle**: Defaults to Draft
-2. **Draft or Proposed**: Allowed for creation
+2. **Draft**: Allowed for creation
-3. **Published or DeletionProposed**: Rejected with error
+3. **Proposed or Published or DeletionProposed**: Rejected with error
 4. **Invalid value**: Rejected with error

 **Update validation:**